-Trollope understood that the success of The Small House at Allington depended on the steadfastness of Lily Dale, ‘one of the characters which readers of my novels have liked the best.’
+Trollope understood that the success of The Small House at Allington depended on the steadfastness of Lily Dale, ‘one of the characters which readers of my novels have liked the best’.
 In first introducing Lily, he took special care to encourage their affection: ‘Lilian Dale, dear Lily Dale—for my reader must know that she is to be very dear, and that my story will be nothing to him if he do not love Lily Dale’ (p.
 000).
 Yet he came to share in the mixed feelings which her behaviour generates.
 ‘In the love with which she has been greeted I have hardly joined with much enthusiasm, feeling that she is somewhat of a female prig.’
 Besieged with readers’ requests to marry Lily to Johnny Eames, Trollope knew that her frustrating refusal to accept the fulfilment offered by Johnny was what endeared her to his correspondents: ‘It was because she could not get over her troubles that they loved her.’
 Lily’s intransigence is what makes her individual, or even eccentric, but her conduct forms part of a pattern that repeats itself throughout the novel.
 She is a member of an unyielding family.

 Trollope is particularly interested in the work of inheritance, and a concern with legacies of property and money habitually drives his plots.
 Here, the inheritance of a family disposition is equally significant.
 Christopher Dale, the dour squire of Allington and uncle of Lily and her sister Bell, seems to represent a reassuring stability in his pastoral world.
-His family has been established in Allington ‘since squires, such as squires are now, were first known in England’ (p.
+His family has been established at Allington ‘since squires, such as squires are now, were first known in England’ (p.
 000).
 Unadventurous and tenacious, the Dales ‘had been obstinate men’ (p.
 000) through the generations.
 The romantic history of Christopher Dale prefigures that of his niece.
-He had fallen in love, and found himself rebuffed.
-‘When at last he learned to know that she would not have his love, he had been unable to transfer his heart to another’ (p.
+He had fallen in love, and found himself rebuffed; ‘and when at last he learned to know that she would not have his love, he had been unable to transfer his heart to another’ (p.
 000).
 Trollope insists on a family context for Lily’s resolve, and in doing so he raises wider questions about the durability of the provincial gentry that she represents, a class whose survival must depend on the capacity to adapt to the transformations of the modern world.
-He does not, however, claim that her destiny that could never be challenged, and the narrative tension of the novel turns on the tantalising possibility that Lily might after all give up her determination to lead a single life.
+He does not, however, claim that her destiny could never be challenged, and the narrative tension of the novel turns on the tantalizing possibility that Lily might after all give up her determination to lead a single life.